apache/www-site/content/legal/resolved.md

 - Eclipse Public License 2.0: [EPL 2.0](https://www.eclipse.org/legal/epl-2.0/)

-By including only the object/binary form, there is less exposed surface area of the third-party work from which a work might be derived; this addresses the second guiding principle of this policy.
+By including only the object/binary form, there is less exposed surface area of the third-party work from which someone might derive a work.
+This addresses the second guiding principle of this policy.

-For small amounts of source that is directly consumed by the ASF product at runtime in source form, and for which that source is unmodified and unlikely to be changed anyway (say, by virtue of being specified by a standard), inclusion of appropriately labeled source is also permitted.
+For small amounts of source code that the ASF product directly consumes at runtime, and for which that source is unmodified and unlikely to be changed anyway (say, by virtue of being specified by a standard), you may include appropriately labeled source code.
 An example of this is the web-facesconfig_1_0.dtd, whose inclusion is mandated by the JSR 127: JavaServer Faces specification.

 ### Including Creative Commons Attribution content  {#cc-by}
 Works under the [Creative Commons Attribution (CC-BY)](http://creativecommons.org/licenses/by/4.0/) licenses (2.5, 3.0, and 4.0)
 contain terms related to "Effective Technological Measures", which may come as a surprise to users.
-Thus their inclusion shall be appropriately labelled and only in binary form.
+Thus you should label them appropriately and only include them in binary form.

 ### Unmodified media under the Creative Commons Attribution-Share Alike license  {#cc-sa}

-Unmodified media under the
+You may include unmodified media under the
-[Creative Commons Attribution-Share Alike 2.5](http://creativecommons.org/licenses/by-sa/2.5/), [Creative Commons Attribution-Share Alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) and [Creative Commons Attribution-Share Alike 4.0](http://creativecommons.org/licenses/by-sa/4.0/) licenses may be included in Apache products, subject to the licenses attribution clauses which may require LICENSE/NOTICE/README changes.
-For any other type of CC-SA licensed work, please contact the Legal PMC.
+[Creative Commons Attribution-Share Alike 2.5](http://creativecommons.org/licenses/by-sa/2.5/), [Creative Commons Attribution-Share Alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) and [Creative Commons Attribution-Share Alike 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license in Apache products, subject to the licenses attribution clauses which may require LICENSE/NOTICE/README changes.
+For any other type of CC-SA licensed work, contact the Legal PMC.

 Note that media is intended to mean binary visual/video/audio elements used in our documentation.
-It is not intended to mean inclusion inside our source code.
+It is not intended to mean inclusion in our source code.

 ### Can I copy code from Stack Overflow and contribute it to an ASF project?  {#stackoverflow}